How often can you refinance your home?

 The bottom line: You can refinance your home multiple times

 Refinancing your mortgage numerous times can help you achieve your financial goals.
 If refinancing saves you money, it can be the right move.
-However, ensure that each refinance benefits you before you commit.
+Ensure that each refinance benefits you before you commit.

 Ready to refinance?
-Start your application online with Rocket Mortgage.
+You can start an application online with Rocket Mortgage.

 Related resources